“You can’t control the virus, but you can control the host (that’s you!).”

 Food is the number one root cause category of autoimmune conditions.
 On the flip side, people with autoimmune issues often heal 60% to 100% just by changing what they eat.
 When you eat inflammatory foods, or foods you have developed sensitivities to, your immune system goes on high alert, creating antibodies (missiles) to attack foods (protein molecules) that have breached the gut barrier.
 When your immune system is distracted by fighting foods, it is not optimized to fight real infections like COVID-19.
 These are my top 3 immune-strengthening food strategies:

 Heal Your Gut

 The gut is ground zero for health and disease.
-It turns out 80% of the immune system is housed right there in the lining of the gut.
-A leaky gut and imbalanced microbiome are central to the development of autoimmune conditions, and if our immune systems are impaired, they are less able to fight nasty infections like COVID-19.
+It turns out about 75% of the immune system is housed right there in the lining of the gut.
+A leaky gut and imbalanced microbiome are central to the development of autoimmune conditions; and if our immune systems are impaired, they are less able to fight nasty infections like COVID-19.
 I tend to my gut with these daily strategies:

 Any number of infections can trigger autoimmune conditions; and having an autoimmune condition makes you more susceptible to further infections, especially if you’re taking immunosuppressive medication.
-Excess inflammation — caused by F.I.G.H.T.S.™ factors, and/or an existing autoimmune condition — puts your immune system in overdrive, which weakens immunity.
+Excess inflammation from hidden infections puts your immune system in overdrive, weakening immunity.
 This is what I’m doing to bolster my defenses against COVID-19 and deal with existing stealthy infections: